bib-marko/platzi-fake-store-web-app/README.md

 # Vue Product Listing App

 A web application built with Vue.js that displays a list of products fetched from the Fake Store API.
-The app includes essential e-commerce features like product listing, search/filter, and CRUD operations, styled with Bootstrap for a clean and responsive design.
+The app includes essential e-commerce features like login and register customer, product listing, search/filter, and CRUD operations for admin role, styled with Bootstrap for a clean and responsive design.

 ## Table of Contents